brycewray/hugo-site/content/posts/2019/05/boxed-in/index.md

 What did I learn?
 Well&nbsp;.&nbsp;.&nbsp;.

-- As one Ulysses fan recently [told me jokingly on Twitter](https://twitter.com/craigdwarhurst/status/1120633985481285633), "We all pays our money and makes our choice."
+- As one Ulysses fan recently told me jokingly on social media, "We all pays our money and makes our choice."
 True.
 And I agree that I do so with wide-open eyes that neither Ulysses nor any other app is perfect.
 Nor is iCloud, in which I've [put a great deal of hope and trust --- and my monthly money](/posts/2019/02/back-up-jack/).
 - To quote none other than Linus of "Peanuts" fame: "[I'm never quite so stupid as when I'm being smart!](https://www.pinterest.com/pin/4574037096083898)" I thought I knew.
 And maybe I knew some of it.
 But I didn't know enough.
 I was blaming one particular app for something that is an irregularly appearing characteristic of its app type, a type which I already knew and accepted because it makes the all-inclusive Ulysses Library possible.
 - It's still a good idea to "[trust, but verify](https://www.chicagotribune.com/news/ct-xpm-1987-12-09-8704010440-story.html)."
 So I will continue the practice I started even before all this hubbub began, which is a periodic copy of Ulysses content over to iA Writer and, to be triply sure, Scrivener[^ScrivStill] as well.